Regulations and Standards for Baby and Children’s Products in the United Kingdom

 Other Children’s Products Regulations

-In this section, we list regulations for electronics, textiles, personal protective equipment and food contact materials.
-This is because such regulations can also apply to certain type of children’s products.
+In this section, we list regulations for electronics, textiles, personal protective equipment and food contact materials that may be relevant to children’s products.
+Note that these can apply in addition to other regulations mentioned in this article.

 Regulation Purpose Product Examples